-People living in the two districts get water from a few shallow wells, streams which dry out in the dry season and leads to water borne diseases.
+Many people living in the two districts still get water from shallow wells and streams that dry out in the dry season, which leads to water borne diseases.
 Women and children have to walk long distances and children, especially girls, wake up early to fetch water.
-This affects their school performance and can lead to physical and sexual abuse on the way.
-The project will construct water boreholes which will significantly improve access to clean and safe water for the affected communities.
+This affects their school performance and can lead to physical and sexual abuse on the way, and accidents.
+The project will construct water boreholes which will significantly improve access to clean and safe water for the communities.

-The project will construct water boreholes for 3,000 beneficiaries, support borehole maintenance committees, and train 3,000 people in hygiene and sanitation.
-It will also train local artisans on how to fabricate tools and materials for constructing boreholes.
-These activities will ensure that affected communities have clean and safe water, that the boreholes continue to be operational, and that the maintenance committee keeps the boreholes in good hygiene conditions.
+The project will construct water boreholes and hand-dug wells (with hand-pumps) for 6,000 rural beneficiaries, support water-point maintenance committees, and train 6,000 people in hygiene and sanitation.
+It will also train local artisans to fabricate tools and materials for constructing wells and boreholes.
+These activities will ensure that communities have clean and safe water, that boreholes continue to be operational, and that wells and boreholes are in hygienic conditions.

 The provision of boreholes will lead to a significant reduction in water borne diseases, improvement in the safety of women and girls, and an increase in children's school performance.
-The training of local artisans and the availability of local materials will ensure that the impact of the project continues to be sustainable.
+It will also lead to increases in livestock and agricultural production which will improve nutrition and incomes of beneficiaries.
+Women will have time for more profitable activities.
+The training of local artisans and the availability of local materials will ensure that the impact of the project is sustainable.

 This project has provided additional documentation in a Microsoft Word file (projdoc.doc).

 UGANDA'S WATER CRISIS

 Clean Water for Rural Uganda